coders4help/volunteer_planner/README.md

 ## System context
 **User**: The volunteers and administrators just need a (modern) web browser to use the volunteer-planner application.

-**Developer**: Developers need a unix-based system, a python development environment (see project setup) and specific versions of external libraries (see /requirements directory, t).
+**Developer**: Developers need a python development environment (see project setup) and specific versions of external libraries (see /requirements directory, t).
 Development can be done with a sqlite databases, there is no need to run and configure postgres or mysql.

 **Server**: For production use you need a Python ready web server, for example uWSGI as web server for the Python WSGI with nginx as proxy server visible to the end user (volunteers and administrators).
 You also need a MySQL or PostgreSQL